 \subsection{D-FACTS Devices Placement}

 A modified minimum edge covering algorithm is proposed to find the smallest number of D-FACTS devices covering all buses while satisfying the minimum $k$ condition.
-The pseudo code is given by Algorithm \ref{alg:mtd}.
+The pseudocode is given by Algorithm \ref{alg:mtd}.
 In detail, the inputs to the proposed MTD deployment algorithm are the grid information $\mathcal{G}(\mathcal{N},\mathcal{E})$ and the output is branch set $\mathcal{E}_D$.
-In line 1-2, $\text{CB}$ represents the function to calculate the set of cycle basis of a given graph.
-Algorithm \ref{alg:mtd} then removes any buses that is not included by cycle basis (thus not in any loops) and the corresponding branches from grid $\mathcal{G}$.
+On lines 1-2, $\text{CB}$ represents the function to calculate the set of cycle bases of a given graph.
+The algorithm \ref{alg:mtd} then removes any buses that are not included by cycle basis (thus not in any loops) and the corresponding branches from the grid $\mathcal{G}$.
 In line 3-4, the minimum edge covering (MEC) problem is solved.
 Given the power grid topology, MEC firstly runs the maximum (cardinality) matching algorithm to find the maximum branch set whose ending buses are not incident to each other \cite{bondy2008graph}.
 The maximum matching is found by Edmonds’ BLOSSOM algorithm where the size of the initial empty matching is increased iteratively along the so-called augmenting path spotted by blossom contraction \cite{bondy2008graph}.
-After constructing the maximum matching, a greedy algorithm is carried out to add any uncovered buses to the maximum matching set.
-The resulting branch set becomes $\mathcal{E}_D$, the minimum edge covering set where each bus is connected with at least one branch.
-Line 5-16 guarantees the minimum-$k$ requirement where it breaks edge in any identified cycle bases in $\overline{\mathcal{G}}_2$.
+After constructing the maximum matching, a greedy algorithm is performed to add any uncovered buses to the maximum matching set.
+The resulting set of branches becomes $\mathcal{E}_D$, the minimum edge covering set where each bus is connected to at least one branch.
+Lines 5-15 guarantee the minimum $k$ requirement where it breaks the edge in any identified cycle bases in $\overline{\mathcal{G}}_2$.
 At last, line 11-13 is added to avoid adding any new loop in $\overline{\mathcal{G}}_1$.